ShoweryCellar34/Phantom-Renderer/README.md

 Run this command with [git](https://git-scm.com/) installed to clone this repository: `git clone --recursive https://github.com/ShoweryCellar34/Phantom-Renderer.git`

 ## How to build \(CMake required\)

+### MSVC warning
+The example executables resources may not properly copy to binary directory when using msvc, this will not break the library.

 ### [CMake](https://cmake.org/)
 1. Move into the cloned directory `cd Phantom-Renderer`.